bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-06-express-1.md

 # Step 2: Create your pages in plain HTML.

-They should have at least one form and be linked correctly.
+Create the Pages you scetched using HTML only.
+They should have at least one form and they should be linked together correctly.